UA-141369524-4

 • Bake at 325°F/165°C for about 35 minutes (or until browned all around).

-Coconut donut is one dessert that can be made healthy when baked.
-Like these chocolate glazed donut scones that are jammed… as in raspberry jam.
+Donut with a chocolate glaze is one dessert that can be made delicious and healthy when baked without butter.
+Like this variety chocolate glazed donut plate, where some are jammed… as in raspberry jam.

-Baked donut plate with no-butter in the recipe.
+Baked chocolate glazed donut plate with no-butter in the recipe.

-Chocolate and raspberry are a decadent pairing and can be made healthy.
+Chocolate and raspberry are a decadent pairing and can be made healthy (with dark cacao and low-sugar).
 Raw cacao and organic raspberries are loaded with polyphenols that are anti-inflammatory good.
+And baked in with no butter in this recipe, you can stick with the healthy theme.

 Chocolate pairs well with almost any flavor like coconut, and many of them are healthy like nuts, fruits, and spices.

-I don’t think I’ve had a store-bought donut since.
-Even though I love how cute they look and glossy glazed.
-And don’t get me started about the fresh bakery scent trail it leaves.
+I don’t think I’ve had a store-bought Boston cream donut since.
+Even though I love how shiny cute they look and glossy glazed.
+And don’t get me started about the fresh bakery scent trail it leaves. 🍩

-Kidding aside, I found other store-bought ways to get the sweet taste without the fried-ness in traditional donuts. …because like sugar, fried foods are addictive.
+…But kidding aside, I found other store-bought ways to get the sweet taste without the fried-ness in traditional donuts. …because like high sugar, fried foods are addictive.

 Those are all heathy moves.

-And when there’s an emergency sugar craving 😊… (for me, that’s daily and often)… low-sugar snacks like this healthy baked donut do the trick.
+And when there’s an emergency donut sugar craving 😊… (for a sweet tooth, that’s often)… low-sugar snacks like this healthy baked dark chocolate glazed donut do the trick.

-Oh, and there’s no butter in this recipe, so you save on fat calories.
-Healthy fat foods like coconut oil (that’s minimal) is a good alternative.
+Oh, and there’s no butter in this recipe.
+Healthy fat foods like a little coconut oil (that’s minimal) is a good alternative.
+You can also use a light olive oil that has minimal savory tastes.

 And if you’re someone who likes variety, you can zhugh and flavor each baked donut with different looks and tastes.

-Like rose and rosewater, pistachio, coconut and other plant-based foods. 🌹🥥🌱Coconut donut and zhugh variety plate.
+Like rose and rosewater, pistachio, unsweetened shredded coconut and other plant-based foods. 🌹🥥🌱Glazed donut and zhugh variety plate.

 Print

-Baked Chocolate Coconut Donut - Healthy Donut Alternative
+Baked Chocolate Glazed Donut - Healthy Donut Alternative

 Cuisine American